byrongibson/cloudbees_lift25_nodb/README.md

 Lift 2.5 ClickStarts if you prefer one of those databases, or [CloudBees' docs on how to make your own ClickStart][17] if you prefer something else.

-You can use this as a starting point for your own lift application (remember the source repository will be private to your account).
+You can use this as a starting point for your own Lift application (remember the source repository will be private to your account).

 [Click here][13] to launch this right now.